 If turnout is low and interest faint or hostile, I'll cease future engagements.
-I'll not be embarrassed, humiliated, or threatened.
+I'll not be embarrassed or humiliated.

 I recommend you return home, prepare some notes, and try to ignore the tempest.

 (Firmly) I want Mrs. Lincoln's letters returned to me.
 Although she has stopped answering my correspondence, hers remains a treasure.